 - Love for People – made real in kindness, hospitality, solidarity and justice

-- Love of the Gospel – made real by sharing what we know of Jesus with others who have not heard, and discipling people in the ways of Jesus
+- Love of the Gospel – made real by sharing the teachings we have received from Jesus and encouraging others in the ways of Jesus

 - To know God more and more truly